 Runners are always looking for effective ways of taking care of their bodies and practicing yoga is a proven way for runners to prevent injuries.
 Running can be particularly hard on your knees, back and ankles and there are a number of specific yoga poses that can help relieve the strain placed on these muscles, increase your functional strength and flexibility.
 By helping you to train your breathing yoga can also help you to increase your oxygen intake whilst running.
 Yoga for Energy and Inspiration by Julie Montagu

-1. Yoga for Weight Loss
+1. Yoga for Athletes: Strength Sequence

-7. 15 minute gentle yoga for athletes
+9. 15 minute gentle yoga for athletes

 This is a gentle yoga sequence especially great for athletes.
 As many athletes have tight hips and hamstrings, this sequence intends to bring length into those areas, which also help release lower back tension.
 Always work within a pain-free range.

 10. Yoga for Runners

 Do you like running or jogging?
 Here's a yoga sequence that will help you to strengthen the hips and hamstrings.
 This is Yoga for runners.